"Music is the Sea"

 Meaning: The ocean is in all of us...
 "Blood, Sweat and Tears."

 I believe music, the ocean and us is a coming together of science and faith.
 One does not exist without the other.
-Our Creator designed us to the "in tune."
+Our Creator designed us to be "in tune."
 Not haphazardly or by accident, yet by divine design.

 Einstein proclaimed that, "If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music...
 I get most joy in life out of music."